 Mrs Clare Swann is the Designated Safeguarding Lead for Pocklington School.

-Mrs Sarah Cobb is the Prep School (incorporating the EYFS) Designated Safeguarding Lead.
+Mrs Bonnie Steel is the Prep School (incorporating the EYFS) Designated Safeguarding Lead.

 If you require any further information then please contact the Foundation’s Designated Safeguarding Leads, or you can view the full Child Protection Policy via the link below: